saltstack/salt/doc/topics/venafi/index.rst

     Full path name of certificate signing request file to enroll.
 Required if ``dns_name`` is not specified.

 ``zone``
-    Venafi Cloud zone or Venafi Platform folder that specify key and certificate policy.
+    Venafi Cloud zone ID or Venafi Platform folder that specify key and certificate policy.
 Defaults to "Default".
+For Venafi Cloud, the Zone ID can be found in the Zone page for your Venafi Cloud project.

 ``org_unit``
     Business Unit, Department, etc. Do not specify if it does not apply.